Lab 3A: The Results Are In!

 Analyzing our data

-Create appropriate plots to answer your statistical questions.
+Create appropriate plots to answer your statistical investigative questions.

-Calculate appropriate numerical summaries to answer your statistical questions.
+Calculate appropriate numerical summaries to answer your statistical investigative questions.

-– Write down a few sentences with your interpretations.
+Write down a few sentences interpreting your plots and summaries.

 Wrapping it up